 In verse 17, the seventy advance men return to Jesus, exuberant because they were able to heal people in Jesus’ name by casting out the afflicting demons, just as he had told them to do.
 Jesus joined them in their exuberance and excitedly said, in effect, “Yes, I know!
 I saw Satan fall from the sky!
 So I knew that the power I had given you was working!
 But don’t rejoice in your mastery of demons.
 That’s not the point.
 The point is that you are in the presence of God and his power is working through you!
 You are truly children of God!”

-Then Luke says that during their rejoicing, Jesus’ rejoiced in the Holy Spirit and said . . . .”
+Then Luke says that during their rejoicing, Jesus “rejoiced in the Holy Spirit and said . . . .”
 (10:21; the verb here means literally “rejoiced exceedingly.”)
 What do the Christian writers mean by “rejoicing in the Holy Spirit”?
 They mean praying in tongues, a characteristic which marked out the Christians from most other Mediterranean religious adherents.
-Luke uses similar wording in describing the falling of the Holy Spirit son Cornelius and his household in Acts 10:44-47.
+Luke uses similar wording in describing the falling of the holy spirit on Cornelius and his household in Acts 10:44-47.

 The passage above from the tenth chapter of Luke clearly seems to depict Jesus breaking into prayer in tongues, extolling The Father, though Luke does not quote this glossolalia but offers his readers an interpretation of it.